Rockies vs. Diamondbacks Player Props Betting Odds

 Marte Stats

-- Ketel Marte has 24 hits with seven doubles, two triples, two home runs, three walks and six RBI.
-He's also stolen one base.
+- Ketel Marte has put up 25 hits with seven doubles, two triples, three home runs and three walks.
+He has driven in eight runs with one stolen base.

 Marte Recent Games